What is a cookie text or cookie message?

-A recent study out of Harvard University tested the “privacy paradox”, i.e. how people express the importance of their privacy, yet act in ways that are in direct opposition to those strongly held beliefs.
+A recent study out of Harvard University tested the “privacy paradox”, i.e. how people express the importance of their privacy, yet act in ways that are in direct opposition to those supposedly strongly held beliefs.

-The experiment found that people are, indeed, inconsistent about their privacy: they are willing to pay for privacy, but they are also willing to trade off their privacy for small amounts of money.
+The experiment found that people are, indeed, inconsistent about their privacy.
+They are willing to pay for privacy, but they are also willing to trade off their privacy for small amounts of money.

 “Even people who are willing to pay to keep their Facebook data private also have a strong preference to avoid thinking about privacy in the first place”, Dan Svirsky, the researcher behind the study said to the New York Times and added that “lots of people don’t want to think about this stuff.”

-Cookiebot saw this problem many years ago.
+Cookiebot CMP saw this problem many years ago.